 Using AP automation gives the company a much better handle on the average cost to process a single invoice.
 Based on that data, it can make more informed and smarter decisions about how to process invoices more efficiently.

-KPI No. 2: Average Time to Process an Invoice
+Accounts Payable KPI 2: Average Time to Process an Invoice

-The second crucial KPI to track is the average time to process an invoice.
+The second crucial accounts payable KPI to track is the average time to process an invoice.
 This metric gives quantitative insights into how efficiently you’re operating from a daily, weekly, monthly and yearly perspective.

 To calculate this number, add the time spent doing the following tasks for one invoice: